Jan 14, 2008

 Trying to resolve AutoPlay not working issue and restore AutoPlay option by resetting all settings to default via Play CDs or other media automatically link in Control Panel’s Hardware and Sound section does not help to fix the missing AutoPlay problem.

-There are many reasons that can cause the Vista AutoPlay (or AutoRun) not working and does not pop up.
+There are many reasons that can cause the Windows AutoPlay (or AutoRun) not working and does not pop up.
 If you’re facing the AutoPlay not appearing issue, the guide below will point you to the possible cause and where to check for the error.

 Ensure that Shell Hardware Detection service is running